Combining Serverless and High-Performance Computing Paradigms to support ML Data-Intensive Applications: Introduction and Motivation

 Next, we will address the challenges of large-scale parallel execution on AWS by integrating direct communication support via NAT Traversal TCP Hole Punching in Cylon for pre-processing and inference in serverless environments.
 By demonstrating the effectiveness of our approach, we will highlight its applicability in scientific fields like bioinformatics, hydrology, earthquake prediction, astronomy, and genome research, where it can address high-performance communication issues observed in current state-of-the-art approaches, such as distributed storage latency and data parallelism.
 Furthermore, we will explore the cost savings associated with FaaS execution to showcase the relevance and innovation of this approach compared to serverful execution in traditional HPC environments.
-Our experimental results demonstrate that our serverless communicator design achieves performance that approximates EC2 with deviations of less than 1\% for both weak and strong scaling experiments, significantly outperforming traditional object storage approaches such as AWS S3 used in current state-of-the-art serverless bioinformatics applications.
+Our experimental results demonstrate that our serverless communicator design achieves scaling efficiency within 6.5\% of EC2 at 64 nodes for strong scaling experiments, significantly outperforming traditional object storage approaches such as AWS S3 used in current state-of-the-art serverless bioinformatics applications.